Online Business Analytics Courses

 Programming III: Working with Big Data

 This course equips students with advanced concepts in programming that are important for working with massive data.
-This course builds upon and extends the Data Infrastructure course by considering advanced topics, including robust event and error handling, profiling, benchmarking, artificial intelligence, graphical user interfaces (GUIs), and mobile computing, among others.
-All of the advanced programming concepts are demonstrated through business applications.
+This course builds upon and extends the Data Infrastructure course by considering advanced topics, including relational (SQL) and non-relational databases (NoSQL), big data management and architecture, distributed computing and big data processing engines such as Apache Spark, and the role of cloud computing in big data and analytics, among others.
+All concepts are demonstrated through business applications.

 Applied Economics and Modeling